implse/Data_Structure_Python/README.md

 - Internally this Algorithm uses a Queue.

 We visit every vertex exactly once.
-We visit the neighbors the the neighbors of these new vertices and so on.
+We visit the neighbors the the neighbors of these new Vertices and so on.

 Time complexity : O(V + E)
 Memory complexity is not good.
 We have to store a lot of references.
 O(N)